sarxos/webcam-capture/README.md

 I initially started working on Webcam Capture as a simple proof-of-concept after I read [Andrew Davison](http://fivedots.coe.psu.ac.th/~ad/)'s fantastic book entitled [Killer Game Programming](http://www.amazon.com/Killer-Game-Programming-Andrew-Davison/dp/0596007302/ref=sr_1_1?s=books&ie=UTF8&qid=1360352393&sr=1-1&keywords=killer+game+programming)
-(also available [online](http://fivedots.coe.psu.ac.th/~ad/jg/)).
+(which is also available [online](http://fivedots.coe.psu.ac.th/~ad/jg/)).
 Thank you Andrew!
 Later I found that there is a complete mess in Java APIs allowing you to capture images from webcams.
 Once you choose specific API you cannot change it without modifying large parts of the code.
-I decided to change this situation and write general purpose wrapper for various different APIs (like JMF, OpenCV, OPenIMAJ, LTI-CIVIL, VLC).
+I decided to change this situation and write general purpose wrapper for various different APIs (like JMF, OpenCV, OpenIMAJ, LTI-CIVIL, VLC).
 In such a way, Webcam Capture as we know it today, was brought to life.
-Today you can echange underlying frameworks just by choosing specific driver (one line code change only) and if there is no driver for particular framework, then anyone can write it to support any specific capturing method.
+Today you can change underlying frameworks just by replacing webcam driver (one line code change).
+If there is no driver for particular framework, it's very easy to write it yourself.

 ## License